-The difficulty in answering these questions lies in the nature of urgency: it is neither set in stone, nor universal.
-If one chooses, for example, telephone books as a seemingly evident form of non-urgent publishing, one would overlook the fact that a telephone book may be a literal life-saver for a person in a particular situation (such as: finding an emergency number while having no Internet access).
+The difficulty in answering these questions lies in the nature of urgency: it is neither set in stone nor universal.
+If one chooses, for example, telephone books as a seemingly evident form of non-urgent publishing, one would overlook the fact that a telephone book may be a literal life-saver for a person in a particular situation (such as: finding an emergency number while having no internet access).
 Conversely for visual culture producers, receiving a design commission for telephone books may be of critical financial importance.

 The non-urgency of a publication can perhaps best be defined as a situation in which the urgency for the creator is not the same as for the reader; where, in other words, no communal urgency defines a publication and the act of publishing.
-A PhD thesis, for example, always has individual urgency - that of gaining an academic title and qualification -, but not necessarily communal urgency; i.e. if the urgency of the thesis exhausts itself in obtaining the title, but otherwise it remains virtually ignored in some university archive.
-On the other hand, a zine written out of personal urgency (such as, for example, struggling with a queer coming-out) and published in an edition of five copies, with the hope of finding only one person who shares the publisher’s feelings, is defined by communal urgency.
+A PhD thesis, for example, always has individual urgency—that of gaining an academic title and qualification—but not necessarily communal urgency, i.e., if the urgency of the thesis exhausts itself in obtaining the title, but otherwise it remains virtually ignored in some university archive.
+On the other hand, a zine written out of personal urgency (such as, for example, struggling with a queer coming out) and published in an edition of five copies with the hope of finding only one person who shares the publisher’s feelings is defined by communal urgency.

-In art and research publishing, most forms of ritualistic publishing are non-urgent in the above sense: While they are urgent for individuals or a project group to retroactively legitimize their work, that urgency is rarely communal in the sense of being shared outside their own project.
-Publications that are made out of institutional logic and legitimation, but for which there is no wider community urgency, include the majority of catalogs, research papers, conference proceedings, academic journals that primarily serve scholars’ needs to meet ranking and evaluation criteria; as well as showcase, prestige and other p.r. publications, no matter whether these are books, periodicals, blogs, podcasts or YouTube videos.
+In art and research publishing, most forms of ritualistic publishing are non-urgent in the above sense: while they are urgent for individuals or a project group to retroactively legitimise their work, that urgency is rarely communal in the sense of being shared outside their own project.
+Publications that are made out of institutional logic and legitimation, but for which there is no wider community urgency, include the majority of catalogues, research papers, conference proceedings, academic journals that primarily serve scholars’ needs to meet ranking and evaluation criteria, as well as showcase, prestige and other PR publications, no matter if these are books, periodicals, blogs, podcasts or YouTube videos.

-In unsubsidized commercial publishing, any book or periodical that is primarily a coffee table publication, or any other publication to be shelved away after at best superficial reading, is by definition non-urgent.
-While non-urgent publications of any kind may still gain urgency in future contexts and circumstances, they were in most cases not developed from and with a larger community and its self-defined urgent issues and articulations.
+In unsubsidised commercial publishing, any book or periodical that is primarily a coffee table publication, or any other publication to be shelved away after, at best, a superficial reading, is by definition non-urgent.
+While non-urgent publications of any kind may still gain urgency in future contexts and circumstances, in most cases they were not developed from and with a larger community and its self-defined urgent issues and articulations.

 Therefore, successful propaganda is always urgent publishing; but not all forms of urgent publishing are propaganda.